-“Carsten’s Yoga classes are a mix of Wim Hof breathing, Meditation, dynamic and static high level bodyweight exercises (Asanas) and Qi Gong executed with the precise instructions of an Iyengar teacher on steroids.”
+“Carsten’s Yoga classes are a mix of Pranayama, Meditation, dynamic and static high level bodyweight exercises (Asanas) and Qi Gong executed with the precise instructions of an Iyengar teacher on steroids.”

 The emphasis is on you, the student, to find new depths in your mind and body constitution.
 Picturebook, show-off Asanas are not the aim of the class.